mesosphere-backup/ansible-dcos/README.md

-# dcos-onprem-ansible
+# ansible-dcos

 This ansible playbook installs DC/OS and should run on CentOS/RHEL 7.
-The installation steps are based on the [Advanced Installation Guide](https://dcos.io/docs/1.7/administration/installing/custom/advanced/) of DC/OS.
+The installation steps are based on the [Advanced Installation Guide](https://dcos.io/docs/latest/administration/installing/custom/advanced/) of DC/OS.

 ## (Optional) Create CentOS machines in AWS